k0kubun/cmdcached/README.md

 # Cmdcached

-High performance command cache server.
+Command result cache server for your development.
 You can execute any static commands faster by cmdcached.

+**WORK IN PROGRESS**

 ## Installation